johnha881/AWS-Projects/EventBridge-InProgress/README.md

    - 2 weeks retention peroid for undelivered messages.
    - Cross-region subscription is available for pseudo-replication."

 ## Cost Optimization

+Use Cloudwatch Alarms to be alerted to unwanted actions which would increase cost.

+### EventBridge

+   - Be aware of payload size.
+   - Proper event patterns to filtering.
+   - Limit number of event buses.

 ### SNS

    - Standard VS FIFO(First in, First out)
      - Standard is used for non-critical, cheapter and where messages can arrive twice or more.
      - Fifo is for order-critical, one messsage only delivery.
 Cost more than standard.
-     - Be aware of message size.
+   - Be aware of payload size.
    - SMS/Email subscribers are more expensive than lambda/http.

 ## Security

+### EventBridge

+   - IAM policies for access.
+   - Least privilege to send and receieve events.
+   - Cloudwatch log to see user activity.
+   - AWS encryption at rest and in transit.

 ### SNS